Table of Contents:

-The main features of attention deficit disorder (or ADHD) are inattention, hyperactivity, and impulsivity.
+The main features of attention deficit hyperactivity disorder (or ADHD) are inattention, hyperactivity, and/or impulsivity.
 But because most young children display these behaviors from time to time, it is important not to assume that every child you see with these symptoms has ADHD.
-However, if the symptoms continue, advice should be sought from a qualified mental health professional.

-Different forms of ADHD may result in the child being labeled differently.
+Different forms of ADHD may result in a person being labeled differently — especially in children.
 For example, an impulsive child may be labeled a “discipline problem.”
 A passive child may be described as “unmotivated.”
 But ADHD could be the cause of both behavior patterns.
 It may only be suspected once the child’s hyperactivity, distractibility, lack of concentration, or impulsivity start affecting school performance, friendships, or behavior at home.

-- Predominantly Hyperactive-Impulsive Type — If symptoms of hyperactivity-impulsivity but not symptoms of inattention have been shown for at least six months to an extent that is disruptive and inappropriate for the individual’s developmental level.
+- Predominantly Hyperactive-Impulsive Presentation — If symptoms of hyperactivity-impulsivity but not symptoms of inattention have been shown for at least 6 months.

-- Predominantly Inattentive Type — If symptoms of inattention but not symptoms of hyperactivity-impulsivity have been shown for at least six months to an extent that is disruptive and inappropriate for the individual’s developmental level.
+- Predominantly Inattentive Presentation — If symptoms of inattention but not symptoms of hyperactivity-impulsivity have been shown for at least 6 months.

-- Combined Type — If symptoms of both inattention and hyperactivity-impulsivity have been shown for at least six months to an extent that is disruptive and inappropriate for the individual’s developmental level.
+- Combined Presentation — If symptoms of both inattention and hyperactivity-impulsivity have been shown for at least 6 months.

 Hyperactive/Impulsive Type of ADHD